 How to start a trucking company

-Starting a trucking company requires an abundance of licenses before hitting the road.
-Below are the major steps recommended to become an Owner Operator and open your own trucking business:
+Starting a trucking company requires many licenses before hitting the road, starting with a CDL.
+Below are the major steps recommended to become an owner operator and open your own trucking business:

-- DOT Registration: The US Department of Transportation requires all motor carriers with vehicles having a gross vehicle weight rating or gross combination weight rating, or gross vehicle weight or gross combination weight of 4,536 kg (10,001 pounds), or more, whichever is greater, AND which operates in interstate commerce to register for a DOT number.
+- DOT Number: The U.S. Department of Transportation requires all motor carriers with vehicles weighing 4,536 kg (10,001 pounds) or more to register for a DOT number.
 Registering with the DOT must be done prior to applying for a motor carrier (MC) number.
 While some states don’t require intrastate only carriers to register with the DOT, many shippers and brokers (Convoy included) require all carriers to be registered with the Department of Transportation.

-- Operating Authority: Issued by the FMCSA, any interstate carrier is required to register for a MC Number.
+- Operating Authority (MC Number): Issued by the Federal Motor Carrier Safety Administration (FMCSA), any interstate carrier is required to register for an MC Number.
 Registration can be submitted through the FMCSA website.
-Obtaining an operating authority is not required for intrastate only carriers.
+Obtaining an operating authority is not required for intrastate-only carriers.

 - BOC-3: All interstate motor carriers must file a BOC-3 designating a process agent in each state in which the company operates.
 Process agents are present to receive legal paperwork on behalf of the out-of-state trucking company.
 Filing a BOC-3 is not required for intrastate carriers.